vmkdaily/vFlux-Stats-Kit/README.md

 team to ensure that you find the best option (of the many we offer) for credential handling with the Fluxor module.

+#### SSPI / Passthrough (`Strict` parameter)
+To use passthrough authentication use the `Strict` parameter.
+If a credential is not provided, we try using the hard-coded value in the scripts unless the `Strict` switch is activated.

+$iops = Get-FluxIOPS -Server $vc -IgnoreDatastore "*local*" -Strict

 ___

 ###### Getting Started with Fluxor